jloleysens/image-annotator/README.md

 The point was not to create an idiomatic way of doing image annotation in a web app.

 _Only tested in Chrome and not deployed to prod._

+## How to use
+1. Clone repo and install deps.
+2. Run the `start` script and navigate to `localhost:3000/?imgUri=your-image-uri-here`